 Opposite of ablation.

 accumulation zone - The region of the glacier where mass is only added (as snow or rain), no mass is lost.
 Usually this area is near the origin of the glacier at higher altitudes.

 albedo - How reflective a surface is.
+High

-much of the incoming radiation is absorbed (for example
+incoming radiation is absorbed (for example water).

 algae - A plant group that compose the majority or all of the phytoplankton in bodies of water, mostly unicellular though there are multicellular forms such as kelp.
 Algae can form lichens in a symbiotic relationship with fungi.
 Usually neglected when the plant groups are listed, algae are responsible for more than half of all photosynthesis on earth.